 Our laboratory group is committed to identifying key molecular and developmental determinants of diabetes.
 To this end, our work is currently focused on three questions.

 - How does fetal exposure to high glucose incite poor metabolism?
 To study this, we have developed an innovative model of intrauterine diabetes exposure accomplished via unilateral infusion of macronutrients into the uterine artery.

-- How does direct action of the transcription factor PPARγ in skeletal muscle help treat diabetes?
+- How can fatty acid metabolism be decoupled from insulin resistance?
 We recently demonstrated that PPARγ directly augments the PDK1:AKT nexus of insulin signaling despite directly increasing muscle fatty acid uptake.

 |Our team includes experienced scientists and students.
 Please browse these pages, reading about our research, our lab members, or view links to our publications.
 You may view our public resources for diabetes research.
 Please feel free to contact us.|| Our affiliations:|